alexissyi/cook_scheduler/design/concepts/CookingSchedule/CookingSchedule.md

 **effect** removes this Assignment from the set of Assignments

-upload(preference: Preference)
+uploadPreference(user: User, period: Period, canSolo: boolean, canLead: boolean, canAssist: boolean, maxCookingDays: boolean)

-**requires** the User in preference is in Cooks
+**requires** user is in Cooks, period is in Periods, maxCookingDays is a nonnegative integer

-**effect** adds preference to Preferences or updates Preferences if there is already a preference for the user, removes all incompatible Assignments
+**effect** creates a new Preference with these fields and adds it to Preferences, or updates Preferences if there is already a preference for user and period, removes all incompatible Assignments

-upload(availability: Availability)
+addAvailability(user: User, date: Date)

-**requires** the User in availability is in Cooks and all dates in availability are in CookingDates
+**requires** user is in Cooks and date is in CookingDates

 **effect** adds availability to Availabilities or updates Availabilities if there is already a availability for the user, removes all incompatible Assignments

+removeAvailability(user: User, date: Date)

+**requires** user is in Cooks and there is an Availability with this user and date in Availabilities

+**effect** removes corresponding Availability from Availabilities and removes all incompatible Assignments

 async generateAssignments()

-**requires** the set of Users for both Availabilities and Preferences are subsets of Cooks and no existing Assignments violate those Availabilities and Preferences
+**requires**  no existing Assignments violate Availabilities and Preferences and there is exactly one Period with current set to True

-**effect** generates an assignment of Users to the CookingDates via an algorithm that violates no constraints in Availabilities or Preferences and satisfies all prior existing Assignments
+**effect** generates an assignment of Users to the CookingDates in the current Period via an algorithm that violates no constraints in Availabilities or Preferences and satisfies all prior existing Assignments

 async generateAssignmentsWithLLM()

-**requires** the set of Users for both Availabilities and Preferences are subsets of Cooks and no existing Assignments violate those Availabilities and Preferences
+**requires** no existing Assignments violate Availabilities and Preferences and there is exactly one Period with current set to True

 **effect** generates an assignment of Users to the CookingDates with an LLM that violates no constraints in Availabilities or Preferences and satisfies all prior existing Assignments

-validate(): boolean

-**requires** no constraints in Preferences or Availabilities are violated across the Assignments
+**queries**

+_getCooks(period: Period): Set of User

+**requires** period is in Periods

+**effect** returns Users associated with period

+_getCookingDates(period: Period): Set of Date

+**requires** period is in Periods

+**effect** returns CookingDates associated with period

+_getCurrentPeriod(): Period

+**requires** there exists a current Period in Periods

-**effect** returns True
+**effect** returns the Period where current is True

+_getAssignments(period: Period): Set of Assignments

+**requires** period is in Periods

+**effect** returns the Assignments for period